Bedrock-OSS/bedrock-wiki-legacy/concepts/biomes.md

 > Setting the values for more than one aspect target in opposing biomes to extremes is fruitless for the actual sake of avoidance.
 This would only work to further isolate each biome by constraining the conditions under which each could generate due to the independence of the aspects.
 At the same time, the minimum distance between two instances of these biomes would not decrease but would only serve to minimize the count of “close calls” due to the now compounded rarity of the biomes.

 ### Dimension Interactions
-Dimension-specific tags used for slotting have no effect across dimensions; for example, the `ocean` or `rare` tags have no effect in the Nether or on The End biome.
+Dimension-specific tags used for slotting have no effect across dimensions; for example, the `"ocean"` and `"rare"` tags have no effect in generation for biomes in the Nether or The End.

-Biomes may generate in multiple dimensions; they need only to register themselves for each desired place (currently only the Overworld and Nether).
+Biomes may generate in multiple dimensions; they need only to register themselves for each desired place using the relevant components (currently only the Overworld and the Nether).

 ## Shape & Style
 The actual look of a biome depends on its shape and its aesthetic.
-These concepts exist entirely separately from how a biome is placed, meaning that a single aesthetic can be reused in multiple places in the Overworld; as an example, Forests can exist: independently as a base biome, as a sub-biome to Plains, or as an island in the ocean.
+These concepts exist entirely separately from how a biome is placed, meaning that a single aesthetic can be reused in multiple places in the Overworld; as an example, vanilla Forests exist: independently as a base biome, as a sub-biome to Plains, or as an island in the ocean.

-Biome aesthetic is controlled by the blocks comprising the biome and the climate features the biome declares.
-Blocks comprising a biome are predominantly declared using surface builders, but eligible surface builders allow for noise-controlled adjustments.
+Biome aesthetic is controlled by the blocks comprising the biome and the [climate](#climate) features the biome declares.
+Blocks comprising a biome are predominantly declared using [surface builders](#surface-builders), but eligible surface builders also allow for noise-controlled [adjustments](#surface-adjustments).

 Biome shape depends on the surface builder it declares and the biome’s heightmap settings.
 A biome’s shape will fluctuate per-block; these fluctuations are fixed per dimension per seed, meaning that the same shape settings for a biome at the same location in a dimension will then only vary per seed.

 ### Block Types
-Blocks are declared using the simple notation or the stateful notation.
+Blocks are declared using a simple notation or a stateful notation.
 The **simple notation** references the identifier for a block as a string, such as `"minecraft:grass"`.
 If no namespace is provided, the game attempts to find a registered block with that name across all declared namespaces.

 > It is strongly advised to always use the complete name of a block, including the namespace, to avoid unexpected issues.